betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 developed as full-fledged software projects.

 For example, when developing modular software, there is a tendency to adopt plugin architectures.
-In such architectures the main project, *the framework*, is designed to be extendable by users.
+In such architectures, the main project, *the framework*, is designed to be extendable by users.
 To extend the framework users write *plugins*, downstream libraries meant to be consumed by the framework.
 Both framework and plugin developers need to ensure ecosystem compatibility as part